Here’s everything about using a phone line for internet and how to:

 In either case, you will need specialized external hardware and a service provider to make the system work.

-If you want to learn all about how to use a phone line for internet, then this article is for you.
+If you want to learn all about how to use a phone line for internet access, then this article is for you.

 Let’s jump right in!